-Our operations have been limited to organizing and staffing our company, acquiring, developing, and securing our proprietary technology, and undertaking pre-clinical trials and Phase I/II, and Phase II and Phase III clinical trials of our principal product candidates.
+Our operations have been limited to organizing and staffing our company, acquiring, developing, and securing our proprietary technology and Hartlab LLC subsidiary, and undertaking pre-clinical trials and Phase I/II, and Phase III and Phase III clinical trials of our principal product candidates.
 These operations provide a limited basis for you to assess our ability to commercialize our product candidates and the advisability of investing in our securities.